 1. What type of residential treatment services do you provide?

-Arapahoe House has several different residential programs.
-They include adult residential, adolescent residential, a facility for women and their children, a program for pregnant/postpartum women, a transitional residential treatment (half-way house) program, and an intensive program for clients referred by the judicial system.
+Arapahoe House has different residential programs.
+These residential programs are for adults; adolescents; women and their children, pregnant or postpartum women; adults needing transitional residential treatment (half-way house); and clients referred by the judicial system.

 2. How long do I have to stay in residential treatment?

-The exact length of stay for each person will be determined by the needs of the individual and the treatment plan developed between the individual and their primary counselor.
-Treatment in an Arapahoe House residential treatment program ranges from two weeks to three months or more.
+The length of stay is different for each person and based on several things.
+These include client needs and the treatment plan that is created by the client and primary counselor.
+Arapahoe House residential treatment programs can be two weeks or more than three months.

 3. How much does it cost?

-Arapahoe House accepts health insurance, including Medicaid.
-Click here for a comprehensive list of health insurance groups we work with.
-We also offer financial assistance and payment plans when applicable.
-Staff will talk with you about this at your first appointment.
+Arapahoe House accepts health insurance and Medicaid.
+Click here for a complete list of health insurance groups we work with.
+We have financial assistance and payment plans if you are eligible.
+At your first appointment, staff will talk with you about treatment costs.

 4. How long will I have to wait to get into a program?

-Admission to residential programs is based on availability of space.
-There are some patients who are given priority for admission, such as pregnant women, IV (intravenous) drug users, and persons who are on involuntary commitment status.
-When you call about services, Arapahoe House staff will talk with you about your specific situation and work with you to get you into the most appropriate service for you as quickly as possible.
-Arapahoe House offers several other treatment options for you to use for support if you have to wait to get into a residential program.
+Admission to residential treatment is based on the space of each program.
+There are some clients who are given priority for admission.
+These include pregnant women, IV (intravenous) drug users, and people who have an “involuntary commitment” status.
+When you call about services, Arapahoe House staff will talk with you about your situation.
+We will work with you to get the services you need as quickly as possible.
+If you have to wait for treatment, you can enroll in other services we offer until you are able to start.